rdkcentral/rdk-halif-avsync/docs/pages/av-sync.md

 ```

 ### Introduction
-`AV Sync` module is a software component that enables synchronization between audio and video signals in real-time media applications.
+`AV Sync` module is a software component that enables synchronization between audio and video frames in real-time media applications.
 This module is particularly important in media playback scenarios where the audio and video streams faces synchronization issues.

 ### Acronyms, Terms and Abbreviations